Fly Ranch Project

 Participation: What do you want to bring to Fly Ranch?
 To help answer that question, this year we’ll be working on processes for the community and public to submit proposals for bringing art projects, gatherings, residencies, partnerships, and media projects to the property.
 We’ll have to balance these requests with the evolving conditions, sequencing, regulatory requirements, and resources of the project, especially in the beginning, but these a helpful way to asses interest and prepare for implementation of projects in 2020.

-Our 2019 budget is still dependent on generous gifts from those who see and believe in the promise of Fly Ranch and also supported by our programming revenue.
+Our 2019 budget is still dependent on generous gifts from those who see and believe in the promise of Fly Ranch, BMP funds, and by our programming revenue.
 Starting in 2019, we will explore models for financial sustainability including site usage, agriculture production, workshops, and community stewardship.

 Last year, we began experimenting with sliding-scale donations as part of the Nature Walks offered by Friends of Black Rock-High Rock.
 This pilot program generated income which we split with the Gerlach-based nonprofit.
 This model can be a template for scaling this program and developing future activities like camping, event production, and workshops.
 A few key features have worked well with this model: